react-navigation/react-navigation.github.io/versioned_docs/version-6.x/material-top-tab-navigator.md

 #### `tabBarStyle`

-Style object for the the tab bar.
+Style object for the tab bar.

 #### `swipeEnabled`